MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-landing-zone-data-products.md

 > The data application above is [available as a template](https://github.com/Azure/data-product-analytics), which deploys a set of services you can use for data analytics and data science.
 Like all our templates, this data product application template is a blueprint you can use to quickly spin up environments for cross-functional teams.
 Any services you don't require must be explicitly disabled.
 >

-The Data Product Analytics template contains all templates for deploying a data product for analytics and data science inside a cloud-scale analytics Scenario data landing zone.
+The Data Product Analytics template contains all templates for deploying a data product for analytics and data science inside a cloud-scale analytics scenario data landing zone.

 The deployment and code artifacts include the following services: